me1ncun/taskmetrics-unit-testing/README.md

-## Unit test project to test the API (by directly calling the Controller project functions) using XUnit and Moq
+## Unit test project to test the API (by directly calling the Controller project functions) using xUnit and Moq